Henry Marten (regicide)

-Life

-Marten was the elder son of the successful lawyer and diplomat Sir Henry Marten; his other known siblings were a brother, George Giles Martin, and three sisters, Elizabeth, Jane, and Mary.
-Henry "Harry" Marten was born at his father's house on 3 Merton Street, Oxford, Oxfordshire, England and educated in the same city.
-Marten matriculated on 31 October 1617 as a gentleman commoner from University College, graduating BA in 1620.
-Like many young men of his social background, he also entered the Inns of Court.
-He may have been the Henry Marten admitted to Gray's Inn in August 1618 and was certainly admitted to the Inner Temple in November 1619.
-In the 1620s he toured Europe and enjoyed much high living there, but also during his time in France he was exposed to the thinking of the French stoical philosophers.
+Henry Marten (1602 – 9 September 1680) was a Member of Parliament from Oxford, who sat in the English House of Commons at various times between 1640 and 1653.
+An ardent republican, he was jailed by Parliament during the First English Civil War in 1643 for demanding the abolition of the monarchy.
+He approved the execution of Charles I in January 1649 and was found guilty of regicide following the 1660 Stuart Restoration.

+Spared execution thanks to his Royalist friends, he was held in captivity until his death at Chepstow Castle in 1680.

+Personal details

+Henry Marten was born in Oxford in 1602, eldest son of lawyer and diplomat Sir Henry Marten (1561-1641), and his wife Elizabeth (1574-1618).
+He had a younger brother, George, and three sisters, Elizabeth, Jane, and Mary.

+In 1627, Marten married Elizabeth, sister of John Lovelace, 2nd Baron Lovelace, and they had three daughters before her death in 1634, Margaret, Elizabeth, and Mary (1634-1700).
+He had another five children with his second wife Margaret Staunton, Anne, Jane, Henry (1639-?), Frances, and Rebecca (1642-1693).
+Shortly after the outbreak of the First English Civil War in August 1642, Marten allegedly abandoned his wife in Berkshire and thereafter lived in London with his partner, Mary Ward.

+Career

 As a public figure, Marten first came to prominence in 1639 when he refused to contribute to a general loan.
 In April 1640, he was elected Member of Parliament for Berkshire in the Short Parliament.
 He was re-elected MP for Berkshire for the Long Parliament in November 1640.
 He lived at Beckett Hall in Shrivenham (now in Oxfordshire) and soon afterwards, his official residence became Longworth House in nearby Longworth.
 He preferred to live in London.
 In the House of Commons, he joined the popular party, spoke in favour of the proposed bill of attainder against Strafford, and in 1642 was a member of the committee of safety.
 Some of his language about the king was so frank that Charles demanded his arrest and his trial for high treason.

 When the English Civil War broke out Marten did not take the field, although he was appointed governor of Reading, Berkshire, but in Parliament he was very active.
 On one occasion his zeal in the parliamentary cause led him to open a letter from the Earl of Northumberland to his countess, an impertinence for which, says Clarendon, he was cudgelled by the Earl.